 - Fast-Track Waterbom Bali Admission

 - Highlights Of Bali Full-Day Tour

-The boardwalk of Legian Beach is lined with small art shops, but most of Legian’s main shopping scenes are away from the coastline.
-Designated walking streets include the two Poppies Lanes, Jalan Legian, Jalan Werkudara (aka Garlic Lane Shopping Street) and the Mertanadi Art Market on Jalan Melasti.
+The boardwalk of Legian Beach is lined with small art shops, though most of Legian’s main shopping venues are away from the coastline.
+Designated walking streets include the 2 Poppies Lanes, Jalan Legian, Jalan Werkudara (Garlic Lane Shopping Street), and the Mertanadi Art Market on Jalan Melasti.

 Luxurious Legian dining and nightlife hotspots are just a hop over the boardwalk.
 Chilling on a tight budget is also possible in Legian, with many choices of locally-run beach bars right on the sand.

 Things to do at Legian Beach

 Surfing and swimming are of the best things to do at Legian Beach.
 If you prefer relaxing on the beach, you can rent a sun lounger to soak up some rays.
 Beach massage is relatively affordable, but agree on a price before your massage starts.
 A small tip is acceptable if you really enjoyed the experience.